YinJC/uk-tex-faq/FAQ-numbersets.md

----
-layout: page
-title: Symbols for the number sets
+# Symbols for the number sets
----

 Mathematicians commonly use special lettering for the real numbers and other standard number sets.
 Traditionally these were typeset in bold.